andrecorreaneto/terraform-oci-cis-landing-zone-policies/examples/cis-landing-zone-quickstart/README.md

-# OCI Policy Module Example - CIS Landing Zone
+# OCI Policy Module Example - CIS Landing Zone Quick Start

 ## Introduction

-This example shows how to manage IAM (Identity & Access Management) policy resources in Oracle Cloud Infrastructure following CIS OCI Foundations Benchmark recommendations.
+This example shows how to manage IAM (Identity & Access Management) policy resources in Oracle Cloud Infrastructure as in [CIS Landing Zone Quick Start](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart)

 It showcases the two supported usage modes of the [policy module](../..): template policies and supplied policies.